Egyptian Pyramids – What Do They Look Like Inside?

-Egyptian Pyramids - one of the biggest travel cliches in the world.
-However, they are still impressive.
 Most people know about the Giza Pyramids, located on the outskirts of Cairo.
 While one has to pay to enter the pyramid of Cheops at Giza, his old man’s pyramid further down the road at Memphis is much better value (that is, free) since it is lesser known in the world of the three dimensional triangles.

-When I visited in 2002, I was quite happy that the cheap-arse option worked in my favour for once.
 However, my calves were cursing my travel addiction, as the long trek towards the pyramids’ heart involved transcending a tunnel that dipped at an angle of 45 degrees, and was only about 120 centimetres high.
-The outside of the pyramid is shown below.

 This gymnastic performance required a body metamorphosis that made me acquire a bent neck and Quasimodo-like back.
 I was also concerned that the pyramid entrance ‘guards’ had insisted on me ‘renting’ their torches for ‘safety reasons’ – even though a constant trail of fluorescent lighting had produced a glare almost half as much as the standard 7-11 store.